Dr. Allyson Hadwin

 Prior to joining the TIE lab in 2015, Sarah worked as a teacher and school counsellor in private and public schools in both rural and urban settings in Canada, the US, and England.
 These rich experiences contributed to her research interests in self-regulated learning, mental health, learning analytics, and measurement and evaluation.
-Her doctoral research examines how students leverage self-regulated learning to optimize their mental health during academic tasks.
-Click here to view Sarah’s CV.
+As a PhD Candidate, her SSHRC-funded doctoral research examines the interplay of SRL, mental health, and student success at university.

 Graduate Student Alumni:

 Dissertation (2019): Regulating self, others’, and group motivation in online collaboration

 Elizabeth Webster, PhD

 MA Thesis (2010): The emotional experiences of university students: Exploring the role of achievement emotions in self-regulated learning

 Dissertation (2019): Regulating emotions in computer-supported collaborative problem-solving tasks

 MA Thesis (2018): Exploring novice engineers’ mental models of collaboration and engineering design

 MA Thesis (2017): Exploring the strategic potential of roles for collaboration

 MA Thesis (2017): An SRL comparison of Canadian-domestic and Chinese-international students’ transition to university